AaltoSciComp/blog/content/2024/kickstart-2023-wrap-up.rst

 is the third year we've done the livestream format, and it's not likely to stop anytime soon.

+*This was originally written in June 2023 but publication was forgotten until 2024.*

 History of the course